Know Before You Go

 Downtown Portland’s home for big-brand shopping, Pioneer Place houses the major brands that fashionistas crave, including Louis Vuitton, Gucci, Tiffany & Co., Tory Burch, Scotch & Soda and more.
 At this multi-block shopping center, connected by a sky-bridge over S.W.
 Fourth Ave., you can cozy up in a new J. Crew sweater or scope out the latest trends at teen-favorite H&M.

 For shoppers who have worked up an appetite — or those just looking for a quick bite downtown — Pioneer Place has a deliciously expansive food court filled with lunchtime favorites like sushi, pizza and gyros.
-Visitors can sip a local beer at Yard House or experience happy hour with a side of bowling, ping-pong, skee-ball and ‘80s video games at Punch Bowl Social.
+Visitors can experience happy hour with a side of bowling, ping-pong, skee-ball and ‘80s video games at Punch Bowl Social.
 Or grab a steaming cup of locally roasted coffee to put a skip in your step at Portland Roasting Coffee.

 Pioneer Place is also home to a Regal Cinemas location, where the latest releases are shown in high definition and 3-D inside six stadium-seating theaters.
 Before the show begins, visitors can stop by their café and game room, or rent out their party room for a special event.